awesome/chrome_merger/README.md

 chrome_merger
 =============

-Extension for merging all chrome windows with a shortcut, Alt + M.
+Extension for merging all chrome windows with a shortcut, Alt + M(erge).